 Nero’s Provided Some Great Memories

-Let me set the scene for you.
+Let me set the scene for you with a little more specificity.
 When you walked into the club, there were barely-clothed dancers gyrating on golden plinths, young girls making out with older men in the dark corners of the club, with their ham-hands fiddling up their satin skirts, mouthing unheard utterances below the disco din of music and the babbling brook of the crowd.
 Other men were lying prostrate on the velvet carpet podium, in trance-like gazes from drugs, sex or just enjoying the music provided by the knock-off London DJ’s who were too busy spinning all the 50 pence hit 7″ singles that they could find in W.H.
 Smith.
-They were also too busy to see the gaggle of loose single girls gathered at their DJ booth ready and willing to satisfy their carnal desires.
+They were also too busy spinning vinyl to see the gaggle of loose single girls gathered at their DJ booth ready and willing to satisfy their carnal desires.
 These men were the modern day disco gods and the girls were only too happy to provide their sordid offerings as gifts.
 You ignored the sweet smell in the air and the unexplained stickiness of the deep-pile plush purple carpet and continued on to see the next unseen sight, like some naive rubber-necker, trolling past a burning car wreck of inequity.
 Towards the end of the evening, the dark grey marble counter in the ladies bathroom was snow-white due to the fine mist of nose candy that had been consumed upon it.
 People from all walks of life filled the dance floor and the music, drugs and alcohol fueled the party until the early morning, when the club’s harsh incandescent lights replaced the glowing neon hues, forcing the throng to spill out onto the lonely street with its momentum unabridged, despite the threat of the miserable damp cold of English reality that hit them in the face like a thousand hypodermic needles.

 This was a scene that hipsters of the day must have experienced nightly and it would be my first and last experience of 1970’s disco style Nero’s nightclub, as it shuttered its doors in 1982, before I even reached the legal age of eighteen.
 In early 1983, 5th Avenue was born and that’s when the club entered a new chapter in its storied history.